MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 [Click here](https://cave.cs.columbia.edu/projects/categories/project?cid=Computational+Imaging&pid=Generalized+Assorted+Pixel+Camera) to download CAVE Dataset.
 [Click here](http://vclab.kaist.ac.kr/siggraphasia2017p1/) to download KAIST Dataset.

 ### 1.Configurations
-To analyze the complexity, we have summarized the source codes of mainstream algorithms.
-The code links are shown in the table, sorted as MATLAB, PyTorch and TensorFlow.
-In this stage, the size of reconstructed image is set as 256 * 256 * 28, following the work of [Meng et al.](https://github.com/mengziyi64/TSA-Net) The parameter counts and floating-point operation counts(FLOPs) are utilized to evaluate the complexity.
-Note that, the FLOPs of the iterative optimization methods are not precisely evaluated.
-In addition, according to different reference, the average PSNR and SSIM on 10 scenes of KAIST Dataset are listed.
+In this stage, the coded aperture pattern is a real mask with the size of 256 * 256, provided by [Meng et al.](https://github.com/mengziyi64/TSA-Net).
+The file is uploaded in [mask.mat]().
+The other details of the simulation are the same as ICVL Dataset.

 ### 2.Results
 <table align = "center">